RyanJones999/frameworks_and_languages_module/technical_report.md

 While the function checks if required fields are present, it does not validate the type or format of the data.
 For example, 'lat' and 'lon' should be validated as valid geographic coordinates.
 Frameworks often provide comprehensive validation tools to ensure data integrity.

 ### Recommendation
-The existing client implementation should not be used
+The existing client implementation should not be used as it demonstrates several critical deficiencies, when compared to modern web development frameworks.
+It lacks state preservation and dynamic DOM updates, leading to inefficient full page refreshes, increased server load and data transfer, abscence of accessibility features.
+Additionally, the approach to manual DOM manipulation and routing in the JavaScript snippet introduces significant boilerplate, elevating the potential for errors and complicating scalability.
+These issues collectively underscore the inefficiencies and limitations of the existing approach, highlighting the superior capabilities of modern frameworks in terms of performance, accessibility, scalability, and maintainability.

 The existing server implementation should not be used, manually parsing HTTP requests and limited data validation in the existing implementation can lead to errors, security vulnerabilities, and increased maintenance complexity, making it unsuitable for robust web application development.